bajinsheng/bibtidy/README.md

 # bibtidy

-Welcome to bibtidy, a simply tool for simplifying the creation of your BibTeX files!
+Welcome to bibtidy, a simple tool for simplifying the creation of your BibTeX files!

 ## Welcome Stars
 If you like this tool, don't forget to star it!
 Your support is my motivation to keep updating this tool.

 ## Features
-1. Finding: Search a keyword from DBLP and show all relevant BibTex entries in order.
+1. Searching: Search a keyword from DBLP and show all relevant BibTex entries in order.
 2. Checking: Automatically fix incorrect and fill incomplete entries with reference to DBLP.

 ## Requirements